Masiche1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the number of lines containing a pattern
+Displays lines containing a pattern and three succeeding lines